 The Department of Humanities is an integral part of medical education at the Penn State College of Medicine.
-Our faculty have diverse interests, including medical history, health psychology, drama, literature and writing, end-of-life care, and ethics.
+Our faculty have diverse interests, including health psychology, drama, literature and writing, end-of-life care, and ethics.
 As the oldest Department of Humanities in the country, we are woven into the fabric of the medical school culture.

 During the second year, all students take a course on medical ethics and professionalism.

 In the fourth year, students choose from a variety of humanities courses that change from year to year, depending on student and faculty interests.
 Recent “selectives” include jazz, photography, drama, end-of-life care, mindfulness, comics, and arts and healing.